Denzel-Turambi/m0_github_challenge/github_steps.md

 To establish a connection between a local repository and a remote repository on GitHub, on must follow these steps

-1. Create a directory in Termianl and add files to that directory
+1. Create a directory in Terminal and add files to that directory
 2. Initialize a Git repository in the selected directory using 'git init'
 3. Add your file by using 'git add <filename>'
 4. commit your work using 'git commit -m "Message here"